-- We encourage all journalists to complete a recognized news industry first aid course, to carry a suitable first-aid kit and continue their training to stay up-to-date on standards of care and safety both physical and psychological.
+- We encourage all journalists to complete a recognized news industry first aid course, carry a suitable first-aid kit and continue their training to stay up-to-date on standards of care and safety both physical and psychological.
 Before undertaking an assignment in such zones, journalists should seek adequate medical insurance covering them in a conflict zone or area of infectious disease.

 - Journalists in active war zones should be aware of the need and importance of having protective ballistic clothing, including armoured jackets and helmets.
-Journalists operating in a conflict zone or dangerous environment should endeavor to complete an industry-recognized hostile environment course.
+Journalists operating in a conflict zone or dangerous environment should endeavour to complete an industry-recognized hostile environment course.

-- Journalists should work with colleagues on the ground and with news organizations to complete a careful risk assessment before traveling to any hostile or dangerous environment and measure the journalistic value of an assignment against the risks.
+- Journalists should work with colleagues on the ground and with news organizations to complete a careful risk assessment before travelling to any hostile or dangerous environment and measure the journalistic value of an assignment against the risks.

 - On assignment, journalists should plan and prepare in detail how they will operate including identifying routes, transport, contacts and a communications strategy with daily check-in routines with a colleague in the region or their editor.
 Whenever practical, journalists should take appropriate precautions to secure mobile and Internet communications from intrusion and tracking.

 - Journalists should work closely with their news organizations, the organization that has commissioned them, or their colleagues in the industry if acting independently, to understand the risks of any specific assignment.
 In doing so, they should seek and take into account the safety information and travel advice of professional colleagues, local contacts, embassies and security personnel.
-And, likewise, they should share safety information with colleagues to help prevent them harm.
+And, likewise, they should share safety information with colleagues to help prevent their harm.